torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 A patch is included with the sysklogd distribution which modifies the ``modules-2.0.0`` package to automatically signal klogd whenever a module is loaded or unloaded.
-Applying this patch provides essentially seamless support for debugging protection faults which occur with kernel loadable modules.
+Applying this patch provides essentially seamless support for deging protection faults which occur with kernel loadable modules.

 The following is an example of a protection fault in a loadable module